DVCone/flutter_course/courses/Section 2.md

 ```

 Note :
-1. dont forget to Import the mixin file
+1. don't forget to Import the mixin file
 2. to use more attribute class in mixin just add the class name after :

 ```dart